 OkiOki integrates with Gmail, Outlook, Yahoo, iCloud/me/mac.com, Telenet, Proximus, Scarlet, Skynet, Mail.be and with every mailbox that supports an IMAP connection.

-There are multiple ways to get you outgoing invoices in OkiOki today:
+There are multiple ways to get your outgoing invoices in OkiOki today:

 No. OkiOki uses her own intelligence to decide which emails and documents are relevant for your administration.
 Try her out.
 You will see that she's quite good in doing this.
 There are however two ways to 'push' a document to OkiOki:

 Yes you can.
-There are three ways in doing so:
+There are three ways to do so:

 OkiOki can process the following file types: bmp, gif, jpeg, pdf, png and tiff.

 Depending of your OkiOki license, 25, 70 or 200 documents per month are included as a standard.
 When you go above that number then there is a cost per document that will be invoiced.
 But there is no physical limit.
 You can manage as many documents in OkiOki as you'd like.

 However, if your accountant offers you OkiOki, there is never a limit on the number of documents.

 Nope, there is no size limit.
 But be aware that large files take more time to upload, so they may affect OkiOki's performance.

 In OkiOki you can always download your documents in 3 different ways: